javimangal/preoperative-atelectasis/README.md

 ```

+## Documentation
+This project has been divided into parts.
+HTML documents can be found in the docs folder, ru.

 ## Add a citation file
 Create a citation file for your repository using [cffinit](https://citation-file-format.github.io/cff-initializer-javascript/#/)

+This project structure template repository is adapted from the [Good Enough Project](https://github.com/bvreede/good-enough-project) Cookiecutter template by Barbara Vreede (2019).
 ## License

 This project is licensed under the terms of the [MIT License](/LICENSE).